 Get to the Add Monitor configuration screen.
-(If you need a refresh on how to do this, please refer to the Add a Monitor lesson in the Uptrends Academy.)
-Set your monitor type to Web Service HTTP or Web Service HTTPS.Note: Using the Web Service monitor type ensures that we’re using Content-Type: text/xml when sending requests to your server.
+(If you need a refresh on how to do this, please refer to the Add a monitor article) Set your monitor type to Web Service HTTP or Web Service HTTPS.Note: Using the Web Service monitor type ensures that we’re using Content-Type: text/xml when sending requests to your server.
 Since SOAP envelopes are in XML format, this should work for most web services.

-Fill in the appropriate name, check frequency, URL, and port information.
+Fill in the appropriate name, check interval, URL, and port information.

 Navigate to the Advanced tab, and set the HTTP method to POST.

 Specify your SOAP request (the entire SOAP envelope) in the Post Data field.